NU-CUCIS/CrossPropertyTL/README.md

 * [`elemnet`](./elemnet): code for training ElemNet model from scratch or using a pretrained ElemNet model to perform transfer learning.

-* [`data`](./data): the datasets used for training ElemNet-TF2 model.
+* [`data`](./data): the datasets used for training ElemNet model.

 * [`representation`](./representation): Jupyter Notebook to perform feature extraction from a specific layer of pre-trained ElemNet model.
 We have also provided the code to convert compound into elemental fraction and physical attributes.

-* [`prediction`](./prediction): Jupyter Notebook to perform prediction using the pre-trained model for ElemNet-TF2 model.
+* [`prediction`](./prediction): Jupyter Notebook to perform prediction using the pre-trained model for ElemNet model.

-## Running the code
+## Example Use

+### Create a customized dataset

+To use different representations (such as elemental fractions, physical attributes or extracted features) as input to ElemNet, you will need to create a customized dataset using a `.csv` file.
+You can prepare a customized dataset in the following manner:

+* Prepare a `.csv` file which contain two columns.
+The first column contains the compound, and the second column contains the value of target property.

+* Use the Jupyter Notebook in [`representation`](./representation) folder to pre-process and convert the first column of the `.csv` file into elemental fraction & physical attributes or to extract features using a pre-trained ElemNet model

+* Split the customized dataset into train, validation and test set

+We have provided an example of customized datasets in the repository: `data/sample`.
+Here we have converted the first column of the `.csv` file into elemental fractions.
+Note that this is required for both training and predicting.

+### Run ElemNet model

-The code to run the ElemNet-TF2 model is provided inside the [`elemnet`](./elemnet) folder.
-Inside the folder, you can run the model by passing a sample config file to the dl_regressors_tf2.py as follows:
+The code to run the ElemNet model is provided in the [`elemnet`](./elemnet) folder.
+In order to run the model you can pass a sample config file to the dl_regressors_tf2.py from inside of your elemnet directory:

 `python dl_regressors_tf2.py --config_file sample/sample-run_example_tf2.config`